Dealing with Anxiety following Arguments with Your Partner

 -Reconnect with your partner within 24 hours and share your feelings.
 Be compassionate to their own feelings and seek to try to understand where they are coming from.
 Ask them for reassurance and offer them comfort.
 Try to learn from the disagreement and forgive each other if warranted.

 Anxiety in relationships is normal–but being ruled by our anxiety doesn’t have to be.
-Therapy can help you better understand your own anxiety and help you find new ways to cope so there’s more connection and less stress in your relationships.
+Therapy, either by yourself or with your partner, can help you better understand your own anxiety and find new ways to cope so there’s more connection and less stress in your relationships .

 Hi!
 I'm Megan Negendank, founder and executive director of Love Heal Grow Counseling.